 - Call/Tell Someone One of the issues that makes panic attacks more severe is getting stuck in your own head with your own thoughts.
 If you have a friend with you, tell them what you're feeling and talk to them.
 If you have someone to call, call them and tell them about it.
 These also serve as sufficient distractions to make panic attacks less severe.

 - Walk Around It's also important that you try to get up and walk around.
 Walking provides visual stimulation and improves blood and air flow.
 Running is ideal, but many people find it very hard to run during a panic attack so it's not recommended.

 These won't stop the panic attack altogether - for that you need panic attack treatments - but they will reduce the severity of the panic attack, and an anxiety attack that is less severe is generally easier to cope with.

 How to Reduce Anxiety in the Long Term

-If you find that you're often suffering from anxiety and nervousness, even when you're not in a situation that should cause that level of anxiety, you may be suffering from an anxiety disorder.
-Anxiety disorders cannot be cured overnight.
+If you find that you're often suffering from anxiety and nervousness, even when you're not in a situation that typically cause that level of anxiety, you may be suffering from an anxiety disorder.
+Anxiety disorders cannot be cured overnight but many people do improve.
 They're the result of years of experiences, and they take time to heal.

-The fastest way to reduce anxiety is to first identify what you're experiencing, and then use step by step methods to cure it completely.
+The fastest way to reduce anxiety is to first identify what you're experiencing, and then use step by step methods to move forward.